 I am not sure whether this is better than the X-Men two parter.
 Spider-Man and Iron Man go well together.
 Maybe not quite as well as he and Wolverine but they are quite a good team.
 Its refreshing the way for once we don’t have to have the two heroes clash before working together.
 I often find that people do that in superhero team ups in order to avoid it just being like super friends.
 Sometimes it works, but other times it can seem tedious, as there is no real reason for certain heroes to clash.
 Wolverine and Spider-Man fair enough as they are so different, but Iron Man and Spider-Man really wouldn’t have a reason to and so its good that from the start Spidey and Iron Man have a positive relationship.

-Its really cool watching both War Machine and Iron Man stick up for Spider-Man against J Jonah Jameson.
+Its also really cool watching both War Machine and Iron Man stick up for Spider-Man against J Jonah Jameson.

 The villains in this story are brilliant as well.
 Venom and Carnage are both among Spider-Man’s strongest and most popular enemies so their inclusion was always going to raise the profile of this story somewhat even without Iron Man.
 Hank Azaria who plays Venom (best known for his work with the Simpsons, where he voices the likes of Moe, Apu, Snake, Comic Book Guy, Professor Frink, and Chief Wiggum.
 He is also known for playing Phoebe’s boyfriend David in Friends and his roles in films such as Run Fatboy Run.)
 And Scott Cleverdon who plays Carnage do brilliant jobs with the character and add a lot of personality and menace to their characters.